-On the trade side, exports of unwrought aluminium and related products surged to 542,000 tonnes in July, up from 489,000 tonnes in June.
-Imports also showed robust growth, climbing 12.9 per cent year-on-year in August to reach 320,000 tonnes.
-Cumulatively, imports for the first eight months of 2025 hit 2.65 million tonnes, reflecting a 2.7 per cent increase compared to the same timeframe last year
+On the trade side, imports showed a robust growth, climbing 12.9 per cent year-on-year in August to reach 320,000 tonnes.
+Cumulatively, imports for the first eight months of 2025 hit 2.65 million tonnes, reflecting a 2.7 per cent increase compared to the same timeframe last year.

-On the supply side, Guinea Alumina has lost all its mining licenses, affecting the ore supply for Emirates Global Aluminium (EGA), one of the top players in the industry.
-At the same time, LME aluminium inventories took a significant hit, dropping nearly 100,000 tonnes in the first part of September, leaving stocks at 375,000 tonnes and showing just how tight availability is becoming.
+On the other hand, LME aluminium inventories took a significant hit, dropping nearly 100,000 tonnes in the first part of September, leaving stocks at 375,000 tonnes and showing just how tight availability is becoming.
+According to WBMS, the global aluminium market faced a deficit of 119,900 tonnes in July, pushing the total shortfall for January to July 2025 to 985,300 tonnes.

 To know more about the global primary aluminium industry 2025 outlook, read “Global Aluminium Industry Outlook 2025”